nebulab/playbook/development/using-git-and-github.html.md

 ---
 title: Using Git and GitHub
+meta_description: >
+  Good version control practices allow us to produce self-documenting work for our clients and team.
+  Learn more about the Git workflow we follow at Nebulab!
 ---

 Git is used to manage all the projects we work on.
 Learning to use Git is very important because, in